CanCanCommunity/cancancan/README.md

 ### 1. Define Abilities

 User permissions are defined in an `Ability` class.
-CanCan 1.5 includes a Rails 3 and 4 generator for creating this class.

     rails g cancan:ability